Optical disc: Surface error scanning

 Optical media can predictively be scanned for errors and media deterioration well before any data becomes unreadable.
 Optical formats include some redundancy for error correction, which works until the amount of error exceeds a threshold.
-A higher rate of errors may indicates deteriorating and/or low quality media, physical damage, an unclean surface and/or media written using a defective optical drive.
+A higher rate of errors may indicate deteriorating and/or low quality media, physical damage, an unclean surface and/or media written using a defective optical drive.

 Precise error scanning requires access to the raw, uncorrected readout of a disc, which is not always provided by a drive.
 As a result, support of this functionality varies per optical drive manufacturer and model.
 On ordinary drives without this functionality, it is possible to still look for unexpected reduction in read speed as an indirect, much less reliable measure.

-Error scanning software includes Nero DiscSpeed, k-probe, Opti Drive Control (formerly "CD speed 2000") and DVD info Pro for Windows, and QPxTool for cross-platform.
+Optical media, such as CDs and DVDs, can be scanned to detect errors and signs of deterioration well before data becomes unreadable.
+These formats include built-in error correction mechanisms, which function by adding redundant data.
+However, once the rate of errors surpasses the correction threshold, the media becomes vulnerable to failure.
+A high error rate can signal physical deterioration, low-quality manufacturing, surface contamination, or data recorded by a faulty optical drive.

+Accurate error scanning requires access to a disc's raw, uncorrected readout.
+However, not all optical drives provide this capability, and support for this feature can vary significantly between manufacturers and drive models.
+On drives lacking raw data access, users may rely on a less precise method: monitoring unexpected reductions in read speed, though this is a far less reliable indicator of disc health.

+Several specialized tools are available for performing error scans on optical media.
+Popular programs include Nero DiscSpeed, K-Probe, Opti Drive Control (previously known as "CD Speed 2000"), and DVD Info Pro for Windows.
+For cross-platform users, QPxTool is available to help monitor and maintain optical media integrity.
+Each of these tools allows for detailed analysis of the error rates and conditions affecting optical discs.